Prior to reading this article, we recommend you read the following article:

 Create a Payable

 A Payable can be created directly from a Purchase Order and is typically done when the vendor invoice is received and receipt of goods has been confirmed via the Purchase Order inventory movement.
-When posting a Payable with an inventoried product, three entry lines are recorded to the general ledger.
+When posting a Payable with an inventoried product, the following entry is recorded to the general ledger.

 A debit is recorded to the Vouchers Payable GL account set in Accounting Settings.
-This also relieves the temporary liability recorded when the Purchase Order inventory movement was created.
-This is recorded as the standard cost set on the product master record multiplied by the number of units being paid for.
+This also relieves the temporary liability recorded when the Purchase Order Inventory Movement was created.

-A credit is recorded to the Accounts Payable Control GL account set in Accounting Settings to record the liability to the vendor.
-This is also recorded as the price paid as shown on the purchase order.
+A credit is recorded to the Accounts Payable Control GL account set in Accounting Settings to reclass the liability to the vendor.

 Return a Product to a Vendor